AshiInSun/PKS_method/doc/source/benchmark.rst

 Benchmark
 =========

-- On this page you will find a benchmark of *kedgeswap* on different datasets with vraious constraints, to give an idea of what to expect in term of execution time and a better grasp of how to choose the sampling gap.
+- On this page, you will find a benchmark of *kedgeswap* on different datasets with various constraints, to give an idea of what to expect in terms of execution time and a better grasp of how to choose the sampling gap.

 Datasets
 --------

 - For this benchmark, we used the following datasets (we note n the number of nodes and m the number of edges):

-  * powergrid: undirected simple graph, n=4 941,  m=6 594, `available here <http://konect.cc/networks/opsahl-powergrid/>`_

   * karateclub: undirected simple graph: n=34, m=78, `available here <http://konect.cc/networks/ucidata-zachary/>`_

-  * health: directed simple graph, n=2539, m=12969, `available here <http://konect.cc/networks/moreno_health/>`_
+  * lesmiserables:  undirected simple graph: n=77, m=254, `available here <http://konect.cc/networks/moreno_lesmis/>`_

-  * wordnet: undirected simple graph: n=146005, m=656999, `available here <http://konect.cc/networks/wordnet-words/>`_
+  * powergrid: undirected simple graph, n=4941, m=6594, `available here <http://konect.cc/networks/opsahl-powergrid/>`_

-  * maayan: directed simple graph: n=1226, m=2615, `available here <http://konect.cc/networks/maayan-faa/>`_
+  * airtraffic: directed simple graph: n=1226, m=2615, `available here <http://konect.cc/networks/maayan-faa/>`_

-  * ...?
+  * adohealth: directed simple graph, n=2539, m=12969, `available here <http://konect.cc/networks/moreno_health/>`_

+  * crime: bipartite graph, n=829+551, m=1476, `available here <http://konect.cc/networks/moreno_crime/>`_

 Protocol
 --------

+- We generate samples of 1000 graphs.

+- The parameter g is set to 2.

+- We follow the convergence using the number of triangles of the graph except for the case of bipartite graphs, where we use the assortativity of the graph.

+- An algorithm adapted from [1] estimates the sampling gap.

-- The datasets are tested in differents setups:
+- The datasets are tested with different constraints:

-  * With or without sampling gap estimation: The sampling gap is the number of steps of the Markov chain required to produce uncorrelated samples.
-    An algorithm adapted from [1] estimates the sampling gap, but is very slow, especially for large networks, as the first step (the "burn in" step) runs 1000*m steps of the Markov Chain to ensure its convergence. #TODO ?
-When not possible to run the estimation, it is possible to (over)estimate it empirically by ... ? (taking coeff inversely proportional to acceptation rate ?)

-  * Fixed degree sequence : the first constraint we can put on the swap is to accept swap only if they conserve the degree sequence.
-We can follow the convergence either by following the degree assortativity of the graph, or the number of triangles of the graph.
+  * Fixed degree sequence : the k-swaps do not affect the degree sequence of the graph.

-  * Fixed joint degree matrix : another more constraining condition is to accept an edge swap only if the conserve the joint degree matrix.
-We can follow the convergence using the number of triangles of the graph (when the joint degree matrix is fixed, the degree assortativity is also constant).
+  * Fixed joint degree matrix : the k-swaps do not affect the joint degree matrix of the graph.
+Note that it implies that the degree sequence is also fixed.

+  * Fixed degree sequence and number of mutual dyads : the k-swaps do not affect the degree sequence of the graph and the number of reciprocal links of the graph (directed graphs only).

 Results
 -------

 .. list-table:: Title
-   :widths: 30 30 30 30 30 30 30 30 30
+   :widths: 30 30 30 30 30 30 30
    :header-rows: 1

    * - dataset
-     - directed
      - constraint
-     - using eta estimation
      - eta value
-     - acceptation rate
+     - success rate
      - eta estimation runtime (in seconds)
      - convergence runtime (in seconds)
-     - total runtime (hh:mm:ss)
+     - total runtime (in seconds)
-   * - powergrid
-     - no
-     - fixed degree sequence
-     - yes
-     - 8064
-     - 40.88%
-     - 65 285s
-     - 73.86s
-     - 22:16:45
    * - karateclub
-     - no
-     - fixed degree sequence
+     - degree sequence
-     - yes
      - 751
-     - 10.38%
+     - 10.39%
-     - 392.90s
+     - 377
-     - 6.71s
+     - 2
-     - 00:10:47
+     - 1575
-   * - health
+   * - lesmiserables
-     - yes
-     - fixed degree sequence
+     - degree sequence
+     - 1781
+     - 14.26%
+     - 1203
+     - 5
+     - 4955
+   * - powergrid
-     - yes
+     - degree sequence
-     - 32 457
+     - 16137
-     - 39.48%
+     - 40.86%
-     - 174 238s
+     - 50995
-     - 1 754s
+     - 52
-     - 72:02:44
+     - 233528
-   * - maayan
+   * - airtraffic
+     - degree sequence
+     - 6719
+     - 38.89%
+     - 9063
+     - 19
+     - 37817
-     - yes
+   * - adohealth
-     - fixed degree sequence
+     - degree sequence
+     - 32463
+     - 39.95%
+     - 179200
+     - 152
+     - 762030
+   * - crime
-     - yes
+     - degree sequence
-     - 6730
+     - 3869
-     - 38.82%
+     - 38.45%
-     - 8804.56s
+     - 3026
-     - 57.13s
+     - 38
-     - 3:39:25
+     - 13885
    * - karateclub
-     - no
-     - fixed joint degree matrix
+     - joint degree matrix
-     - yes
      - 5053
      - 1.54%
-     - 2 567s
+     - 2 567
+     - 8s
+     - 4184
+   * - lesmiserables
+     - joint degree matrix
+     - 24643
+     - 1.03%
+     - 15987
-     - 8.32s
+     - 43
-     - 1:09:44
+     - 26398
    * - powergrid
-     - no
-     - fixed joint degree matrix
+     - joint degree matrix
-     - yes
-     - 197 180
+     - 197180
      - 1.54%
-     - 1 644 229s
+     - 1644229
-     - 1 399.76s
+     - 6023
-     - ?
+     - 2001551
-   * - maayan
+   * - airtraffic
-     - yes
-     - fixed joint degree matrix
+     - degree sequence + dyads
+     - 6707
+     - 38.96%
+     - 8922
+     - 17
+     - 37876
-     - yes
+   * - adohealth
+     - degree sequence + dyads
-     - 163494
+     - 32449
-     - 3.2%
+     - 39.97%
-     - 516 290s
+     - 191847
-     - 427.52s
+     - 1006
-     - ?
+     - 800532

 References
 ----------

-[1] Dutta, U., & Clauset, A. (2021).
-Convergence criteria for sampling random graphs with specified degree sequences. arXiv preprint arXiv:2105.12120.
+[1] Dutta, U., Fosdick, B.K., & Clauset, A. (2021).
+Sampling random graphs with specified degree sequences. arXiv preprint arXiv:2105.12120.